dabiged/adventofcode/2020/README.md

 Goals:
 1. Write readable, tested, professional quality code.
 2. Explore gaps in my python knowledge, specifically standard libraries I am not familiar with including itertools, deque, defaultdict
+3. Write at least 5 class based solutions.

+Summary:
+Total runtime of all problems is 1min 38sec on my laptop.
+Longest running problems are the long games (Crap cup).

+I was very happy to have solved all problems with minimal help.

+In terms of my goals:
+1. Overall I was very pressed for time toward the final 15 problems and did not write the quality of code I wanted.
+I might got back and lint/refactor the code later.
+2. My python knowledge has expanded hugely.
+I used makefiles, pytest, deque, linked lists, binary trees, regexp(in python), defaultdicts and itertools all for the first time.
+3. I wrote 29 classes in all, including 2 Error classes (not sure these really count).
+My favourite problem was day 20 part 2 (the jigsaw puzzle) as it used two interacting classes and I was able to use the class I started with to finish the problem.

 ## Setup